2022 Sri Lankan presidential election

-Indirect presidential elections were held in Sri Lanka on 20 July 2022 following the resignation of president Gotabaya Rajapaksa on 14 July.
+Indirect presidential elections were held in Sri Lanka on 20 July 2022, following the resignation of president Gotabaya Rajapaksa on 14 July.
 The president of Sri Lanka was elected by the Parliament in a secret ballot to decide who would complete the remainder of Gotabaya Rajapaksa's term.
 Candidates were nominated in the Parliament on 19 July in advance of the election the following day.

 Ranil Wickremesinghe won the election with 134 votes and was elected as the ninth President of Sri Lanka.
-The election, which was held amid a political crisis, was the first time in the history of Sri Lanka that a vote took place in Parliament to elect a president.
+The election, which was held amidst a political crisis, was the first time in the history of Sri Lanka that a vote took place in Parliament to elect a president.
 (Note: There was one previous instance of electing a president by parliament in Sri Lanka in 1993, when following the assassination of President Ranasinghe Premadasa, Dingiri Banda Wijetunga (Prime Minister at the time) was elected to serve the remainder of Premadasa's term unanimously, without a vote.
 This time, since there were three nominated candidates, a vote was held.)